joinbox/loopback-component-relation-filter/README.md

 {
     "relationFilter": {
         "enabled": true,
-        "rejectUnknownProperties": true
+        "rejectUnknownProperties": true,
+        "preserveColumnCase": false
     }
 }
 ```

+### RejectUnknownProperties

-If `rejectUnknownProperties` is set to true the component throws an error during the normalization.
+If `rejectUnknownProperties` (default is `true`) is set to `false` the component will not throw an error during the
+normalization if the queried property/relation does not exist on the queried model.
+One can use this configuration value to ensure that legacy queries still work properly and do not
+fail.

+### PreserveColumnCase

+If `preserveColumnCase` is set to false, column names are converted to lowercase when building the
+query.
+This option allows the user to make the filtering work with older, auto generated models
+(i.e. using `automigrate/-update`) where the column names were lowercased (e.g. property `startDate`
+will be converted to a column `startdate`).

 ## Testing